-Some activists estimate that animals previously owned by Maldonado-Passage could actually be all over the country.
-“Because Joe was such a notorious breeder, there are cats that originated from Joe Exotic’s facility in literally every sanctuary in America," Lockwood Animal Rescue Center's Matt Simmons, whose Wolves and Warriors organization says helped save two lions and 26 wolves from the G.W.
-Zoo, explained in Surviving Joe Exotic.
+“Because Joe was such a notorious breeder, there are cats that originated from Joe Exotic’s facility in literally every sanctuary in America," Matt Simmons, whose organization Wolves and Warriors helped save two lions and 26 wolves from the G.W.
+Zoo, explained in Animal Planet’s 2020 documentary Surviving Joe Exotic.
 "He’s not patient zero, but he’s kind of that hub that everything grew out from because he was just pumping these kittens out left and right.”

-It seems that not all of Maldonado-Passage's animals were so lucky, however.
+Not all of Exotic’s animals were so lucky.
 The Tiger King subject was convicted in April for several wildlife violations, including allegedly killing five tigers, though he claimed in a lawsuit that he was falsely arrested and imprisoned.
-Meanwhile, Exotic is currently serving a 22-year prison sentence for those charges, in addition to those relating to an alleged attempt to hire two hitmen to kill Big Cat Rescue owner Carole Baskin.
+He’s now serving a 22-year prison sentence for those charges, in addition to a charge for allegedly attempting to hire two hitmen to kill Big Cat Rescue owner Carole Baskin.

-Following the ruling, the Humane Society of the United States issued a statement, per the newspaper, urging that the remaining animals be transferred to "proper sanctuaries so that they will never suffer again at the hands of unqualified hucksters like Jeff Lowe and Joe Exotic."
+As for the zoo itself, Jeff Lowe took ownership in 2016.
+However, an Oklahoma federal judge awarded Baskin ownership of the zoo in June 2020.
+Following the ruling, the Humane Society of the United States issued a statement urging that the remaining animals be transferred to "proper sanctuaries so that they will never suffer again at the hands of unqualified hucksters like Jeff Lowe and Joe Exotic."